-At home: If you wash your car at home, wash it on a grassy or gravel area, where the wash water will soak into the soil and won’t drain directly to a storm drain or local water body.
+Wash your car on a lawn or gravel area, where the dirty wash water will soak into the soil.
 Use chlorine and phosphate-free, biodegradable soap to wash your car.
-Even these soaps are harmful to aquatic life and water quality, so please use soap sparingly.
+Even these soaps are harmful to aquatic life and water quality, so please use minimal soap.

-Try a green fundraising option: Community groups can raise money and be kind to the environment when choosing eco-friendly fundraisers.
+Try a green fundraising option: Raise money and be kind to the environment when choosing eco-friendly fundraisers.